connorhedgehog/multiturtle/README.md

 ## Simple Setup
 ### Wired Modems
 If you're using wired modems, connect up everything in the requirements.
 Don't connect a turtle to the computer & disk drive's modem, as it'll make it out of sync.
-Put startsequence.lua and a turtle software from the [startup folder](https://github.com/connorhedgehog/multiturtle/tree/main/startup) in the computer, put the turtle software in a startup/ directory on the disk, and run startupsequence.
+Put startsequence.lua and a turtle script from the [startup folder](https://github.com/connorhedgehog/multiturtle/tree/main/startup) in the computer, put the turtle software in a startup/ directory on the disk, and run startupsequence.
 ### Wireless Modems
-If you're using wireless modems, ignore the first two sentences of the last section.
-Make sure your turtles and computer have wireless modems, then read the last sentence.
+This project technically supports wireless modems, but I don't test for them.
+Place down your turtles and a computer, put on the modems, import startsequence.lua into the computer, put a turtle script from the [startup folder](https://github.com/connorhedgehog/multiturtle/tree/main/startup) into every turtle, and run startupsequence.

 ## Detailed Setup
 ### Modem Placement
 The placement of everything is pretty simple, but there's a few specifics because of CC quirks.
-If you're using wireless modems, you don't have to worry about this!
+If you're using wireless modems, see simple setup.
 Check out this diagram:<br>

 ![diagram](https://github.com/connorhedgehog/multiturtle/assets/70295743/4da3a84a-cddf-447c-b5a9-945c27ab5868)